ibm-cloud-docs/cloud-object-storage/basics/encryption.md

 1. Navigate to your instance of {{site.data.keyword.cos_short}}.
 2. Click **Create bucket**.
-3. Enter a bucket name.
+3. Enter a bucket name, select the **Regional** resiliency, and choose a location and storage class.
-4. Select the **Regional** resiliency.
-5. Select the **us-south** location.
-6. Select a storage class.
-7. In Advanced Configuration, enable **Add Key Protect Keys**.
+4. In Advanced Configuration, enable **Add Key Protect Keys**.
-  1. Select the associated Key Protect service instance.
+5. Select the associated Key Protect service instance, key, and Key ID.
-  2. Select a key.
-  3. Select a Key ID.
-4. Click **Create**.
+6. Click **Create**.

 In the **Buckets and objects** listing, the bucket now has a key icon under **Advanced**, indicating that the bucket has a Key Protect key enabled.
 To view the key details, click the menu at the right of the bucket and then click **View Key Protect key**.